Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is my claim worth?

-Definition of a Personal Injury Claim
+What is a Personal Injury Claim?

 What is Negligence in Personal Injury Cases?

 A person is negligent in a personal injury case if they do not exercise the degree of care that a reasonable person would take in a similar situation to ensure the safety of others.
+For example, there are many types of negligence actions for a motor vehicle accident, including:

 • Using a mobile phone while driving